Military reveals hundreds of cases of harmful sexual behaviour in ranks

 “Victims are coming forward to report knowing that they will be provided the care and support they need.
 Recruits are being informed of the standard of conduct they will be expected to uphold and the consequences of failing to do so before they join the CAF,” the report added.

-More than 43,000 active members of the Canadian Armed Forces, representing 53 per cent of the military, participated in a Statistics Canada survey last year that found a greater prevalence of inappropriate and unwanted sexual behavior than in the general population.
+More than 43,000 active members of the Canadian Armed Forces, representing 53 per cent of the military, participated in a Statistics Canada survey last year that found a greater prevalence of inappropriate and unwanted sexual behaviour than in the general population.

 About 1.7 per cent said they had been sexually assaulted in the workplace or by a fellow military member within the past 12 months.
 That compares with 0.9 per cent of all working Canadians who reported that they had been the victim of a similar type of assault in any context over the same period of time.